-Although the Sundown Nature Trail is part of the larger Living Desert State Park it is not accessible from the Nine Mile Road.
-Follow the Silver City Highway towards Tibooburra for 10km.
-The turnoff to the Sundown Nature Trail is signposted and is just before Lawrence Engineering’s large shed.
+The Sundown Nature Trail is part of the Living Desert State Park but unlike the rest of the park not accessible from the Nine Mile Road.
+To access the Sundown Trail follow the Silver City Highway towards Tibooburra for 10km.
+The turnoff is signposted and is located just before Lawrence Engineering’s large shed.
 Follow the 2.2km graded track to a car park at the beginning of the trail.

 Although close to town, it is still the outback.
 Do not attempt the walk during the middle of a hot day in summer.
 Take your own water and supplies.
 Wear strong shoes.
 Hiking poles are recommended.